 We do not have an open comment or review section on our site.
 We curate our testimonials page.
 If you would like to send a testimonial, please send it to the contact info on our contact page.
 If you purchased your pedal through Reverb, or another third-party site, you are, of course, free to leave feedback there.

 What about that guy on that forum who said you’re bad?

-Like the old saying goes, ‘you can’t please everyone.’
+Like the old saying goes, you can’t please everyone.
 Over the last decade we have worked with tens of thousands of musicians all over the world.
-As anyone who has worked in any service capacity can attest, despite your best efforts, you can’t please everyone.
+As anyone who has worked in any service capacity can attest, despite your best efforts, you can’t make everyone happy.
 So while there may be a disgruntled young man or two out there (what YouTube video doesn’t have a handful of dislikes?), we would encourage you to check out our 6,000+ 5-star reviews on Reverb.com.
 Reverb is a third-party platform where you can read honest evaluations of our products and service from thousands of our happy customers.